martindevans/martindevans.me/_posts/2012-06-18-Multiplayer-Release.md

 Click Multiplayer > Click Host > Enter a session Name > Click Host > Enjoy

 To join, click Multiplayer and there is a list of all currently running sessions, select one and click the name to join.
-When you're selecting a server, you can filter by name and location just by typing into the search boxes at the top. _Ping does not currently work, I'll fix that soon, ignore it for now_.
+When you're selecting a server, you can filter by name and location just by typing into the search boxes at the top.

 #### Ports And Stuff